f4ths/fyp-fake-news-detection/README.md

 ## Python Installation and Dependencies:
 This project was developed using Python version 3.9.
 To install Python and the required packages, there are two options:

 1. Install Python 3.9 from https://www.python.org/downloads/.
 Setting up PATH variable is not required.
-Please do create a virtual environment, however.
+Virtual environment is recommended.

 Install the dependencies using pip:
 ```